rsteel1/rsteel1.github.io/about.md

 # About

 My name is Ryan Steel.
-I'm a software developer.
+I'm a software developer from Scotland.

-I'm currently working full time while completing my BSc in Software Development in Scotland.
+I'm currently working full time, and in the third year of a four year BSc in Software Development.

 Mainly working with C++ and Python at the moment.